Vicente-III-H/calendar/README.md

 To delete an existing event, click the `-` button near the top-right corner of the event card in the Events List.

 ## Improvements
-One improvement for this project would be using HTML Form Validation features in the event modal, such as the `required` attribute.
+One improvement for this project would be to use HTML Form Validation features to help validate the event modal, such as the `required` attribute.